mfessenden/SKTiled/Docs/Documentation/Tiled Properties.md

 **SKTiled** supports the newer **color** and **file** property types (values are stored as strings internally anyway, which *SKTiled* already supports).
 The custom color/file types listed above will also be parsed if they are created as string types in Tiled.

-Currently all **SKTiled** property values are stored as strings, though this will change in the future.
+Currently all **SKTiled** property values are stored as strings, though this may change in the future.

 ## Querying Properties